DEI

 Jumping ahead to the 2020’s organizations like BlackLives Matter and StopAAPIHate, started a renewed focus on addressing social injustices and bringing them into the professional world.

-Neil Shenvi’s very in-depth post: DEI Done Right: Disentangling Christian Community from Critical Theory, is a must read for anyone who desires to understand what is happening in our culture.
+For sure, Neil Shenvi’s very in-depth post: DEI Done Right: Disentangling Christian Community from Critical Theory, is a must read for anyone who desires to understand what is happening in our culture.

 He states that